This article goes over how to prevent and handle student chargebacks, and also outlines Teachable’s chargeback policy.

 Students that file a chargeback are automatically unenrolled from the course they originally purchased.
 If they purchased a subscription or payment plan, then their active subscription or payment plan will also be automatically canceled.

-Teachable will send you email notifications when a chargeback is initiated by a student on a credit card payment processed by Teachable Payments or the Monthly Payment Gateway.
-You will not receive email notifications for chargebacks that are initiated on PayPal payments processed by the Monthly Payment Gateway, or custom payment gateways (Stripe or PayPal).
-You can also view all disputed transactions in your transaction history.
+Teachable will send you email notifications when a chargeback is initiated by a student on payments processed by Teachable Payments or the Monthly Payment Gateway.
+You will not receive email notifications for chargebacks that are initiated on transactions processed by custom payment gateways (Stripe or PayPal).
+To view all disputed transactions, navigate to your transaction history.

 In some cases, you'll have the option to dispute the student chargeback.
 The process for disputing a chargeback differs depending on the payment gateway that processed the transaction.